adamsilver/adamsilver.io-jekyll/_drafts/2037-01-01-live-validation-is-problematic.md

 Alternatively, we could provide feedback when the user leaves the field (`onblur`) but this is too late.
 The user has already started to mentally prepare for (and to fill out) the next field.

-Heydon talks about a hybrid approach, which provides live feedback *after* the user first submits the form.
+Heydon mentions a hybrid approach.
+It provides live feedback *after* the user first submits the form.
 The idea being that once the user is actively fixing errors, live feedback becomes less troublesome.
-However, the problem still stands because whilst the user is fixing the error, they will still be interrupted.
+However, the problem still exists because whilst the user is fixing the error, they will still be interrupted.

 ## 2. Visual glitches are disorientating